timmahrt/LMEDS/README.rst

 Major revisions
 ================

+Ver 2.5.2 (Feb 23, 2019)

+- Critical bugfix for Python 3.
+Cgi was not executing properly.

 Ver 2.5 (Jun 29, 2017)

 - 'Javascript refactor' (no new features) - the Javascript code used to